 To make a startup is brutal, I have worked in science and then in one of the top tech companies in the world (Microsoft) but there is nothing as hard as creating your own business.
 The pressure that you experience is extreme.
 Therefore, the behavior of people under the circumstances of a startup is difficult to predict.
 If you are trying to start a startup with a friend, think about this, do you really know this person? are you confident that under high levels of pressure this person is going to help you or is he going to break apart?
 It is super common to divide shares generously the first day of the startup, it's like marrying a girl the first day you know her.
 Isn't it creepy?

 I think that the key of all my success and failures in Samsamia is adaptation.
-I failed when I was not able to adapt to my partner's behavior or when it took us so much time to develop an app that nobody wanted.
-I succeeded when I was able to adapt to the customer needs, like when we changed from B2C to B2B or when we adapted our technology for the customer.
+I failed when I was not able to predict my partner's behavior or when it took us so much time to develop an app that nobody wanted.
+I succeeded when we were able to adapt to the customer needs, like when we changed from B2C to B2B or when we adapted our technology for the customer.

 I guess the biggest take away for me is the feeling of accomplishment.
 A small company of Spain, with no investment and internal problems was able to create a product that one of the biggest e-commerces in the world used.
 It was Reid Hoffman who said that making a startup is like jumping from a cliff and trying to assemble an airplane on your way down.
 I have the feeling that at least I built a crappy plane that flew for some time and then it crashed with a huge explosion.
 The time that the plane flew was amazing.